Period Cravings Happen: PMS Friendly Foods to Eat and Why

 Vegetables such as kale, spinach, turnip greens, and Swiss chard contain iron and B vitamins to help combat fatigue and replace iron lost through menstrual bleeding.
 Drinking plenty of water fights bloating and helps with digestion.
 Eating foods like yogurt, milk, and cheese may reduce a variety of PMS symptoms.
 Vitamin D is also important, either through a supplement or by way of plenty of sunshine.
 Vitamin D is found in foods like sardines, oysters, and salmon.

 Alcohol and caffeine are two substances to stay away from during your period.
 Refined sugars are also a problem.
-Good, complex carbohydrates cause only a moderate rise in insulin levels, as opposed to refined carbs from junk food, such as candy, ice cream, chocolate bars, potato chips or table sugar.
-Complex carbs can help stabilize your mood and keep your cravings under control.
-Good examples are veggies including sweet potatoes, squash, pumpkin, lentils, potatoes, and unprocessed oats.
+Good, complex carbohydrates cause only a moderate rise in insulin levels, as opposed to refined carbs, such as candy, chocolate bars, or table sugar.
+Complex carbs can help stabilize your mood and keep your cravings under control, and examples are sweet potatoes, squash, pumpkin, lentils, potatoes, and unprocessed oats.
 Instead of reaching for a bag of chips or a candy bar, advises Dr. Bradley, snack on unsalted, raw nuts for omega-3 fatty acids.
 If you’re going to reach for carbs, eat complex carbs as a source of natural sugars and rich in fiber.